 Each of us has probably experienced static electricity when we take off a woollen sweater and the hairs of our arms stand up.
 Well, that's electrostatic energy!
-This force can be bad, for example, when we touch 1. parts: we often underestimate how risky this 2. of energy might be under certain circumstances.
-Let's think of someone working in a power plant who has been told to fix a gas pipe which has a gas 3.
-As the employee walks onsite, they become more and more charged due to the rubbing of their arms against their clothing: when they touch the metal pipe, they feel a 4. if it creates a spark that is strong enough, it might 5. the gas leaking out of the pipe and this could cause an 6.
-Static electricity builds up even while we walk, through the progressive contact and separation of our shoe soles from the ground, or the 7. of our clothing with our body; and not only: electrostatic energy can also be induced when a person comes into the electrical 8. of a charged object.
-Wearing proper clothes such as 9. shoes or workwear can help prevent any hazards: the special fabric of these kinds of clothes attracts the charges by induction, so that they do not stick to the body but they flow over it to the ground.
+This force can be bad, for example, when we touch be under certain circumstances.
+Let's think of someone working in a power plant who has been told to fix a gas pipe which has a gas 3......
+As the employee walks onsite, they become more and more charged due to the rubbing of their arms against their clothing: when they touch the metal pipe, they feel a 4. if it creates a spark that is strong enough, it might 5. the while we walk, through the progressive contact and separation of our shoe soles from the ground, or the 7. of our clothing with our body; and not only: electrostatic energy can also be induced when a person comes into the electrical 8. of a charged object.
+Wearing proper clothes kinds of clothes attracts the charges by induction, so that they do not stick to the body but they flow over it to the ground.
 This prevents charge build-up on a person and their clothing and provides the static 10. with a path to the ground.
 In this way we can avoid shocks or even explosions.
 Adapted from: The Dangers Of Electrostatic Electricity - An Informative Video, posted by Bakaert channel